Quote Form Quote

 Lessons per week:

 • 28 lessons per week total (21 hours).
-20 lessons (15 hours) English and Filmmaking + 8 lessons (6 hours) Cinema, TV and Popular Culture
+20 lessons (15 hours) English and 8 lessons (6 hours) Filmmaking, Film history and Films in Popular Culture

 Included in the price: